MelvynHerzig/2022-herzig/README.md

 <br>
 <h3> Report </h3>

-If the execution went well, TuberXpert prints a final report in xml, html or pdf in the required language.
-The content of the report is influenced the information contained in the input file.
+If the execution succeed, TuberXpert prints a final report in xml, html or pdf in the required language.
+The content of the report is influenced by the information contained in the input file.
 For example:
 - The administrative data
 - The patient covariates
 - The treatments